 Recognising and supporting colleagues with dyslexia

-Ten percent of the UK’s population are believed to be dyslexic, so it’s likely that all but the smallest businesses will employ some dyslexic colleagues.1
+10% of the UK’s population are believed to be dyslexic,1 so it’s likely that all but the smallest businesses will employ some dyslexic colleagues.

 The Equality Act 2010 states that dyslexia is a ‘recognised difficulty’.2 This means that employers must ensure those with the condition are not treated unfavourably and are offered reasonable adjustments or support.

-So how can you recognise colleagues with dyslexia and what can you do to support them as well as creating a culture that encourages disclosing dyslexia?
+So how can you recognise colleagues with dyslexia and what can you do to support them, while at the same time creating a culture that encourages disclosing dyslexia?

 The NHS defines dyslexia as ‘a learning difficulty that can cause problems with reading, writing and spelling’.3 It’s important to note that it is a ‘specific learning difficulty’, meaning that while it causes problems with certain abilities, intelligence is not affected.